 - All other students

 Enrollment Appointment Times

-In MyCSUEB, students may enroll for a maximum of 17 units during their assigned enrollment period and after the initial enrollment period “Graduating Students” will be permitted to enroll up to a maximum of 22 units.
+In MyCSUEB, students may register for a maximum of 17 units during their assigned enrollment period.
+After the initial enrollment period, “Graduating Students” will be permitted to enroll up to a maximum of 22 units.
 “Graduating Students” are defined as undergraduate students who have completed 100 units and have filed for graduation by the priority deadline, and graduate students who have filed for graduation by the priority deadline and/or been advanced to candidacy by the faculty of the graduation program, by the time enrollment appointments have been assigned.
 Check the “Important Dates” page of the University website for dates when enrollment appointments will be set.
 Students who meet the conditions stated above after appointments are assigned are not eligible for priority registration.